mcib3d/tapas-plugins/README.md

 Please follow these instructions to download and compile the source code :

 `git clone https://github.com/mcib3d/tapas-plugins.git`

-`change the path to your local tapas-core jar`

 `mvn package`

 Altetnatively you should be able to open the project in Netbeans or Eclipse.